How To Gracefully Tell Someone, “Get To The Point!”

-One of the blessings and sometimes cure of my work in Neuro-Linguistic Programming (NLP) is that I learned how to help someone without needing every little detail.
+One of the blessings and sometimes curse of my work in Neuro-Linguistic Programming (NLP), is that I learned how to help someone without needing every little detail.
 I usually only need the basic information and the non-verbals (eye-accessing cues, body language, etc.) in order to get to work.
 This is a blessing because the process can be quick and yet powerful.
 The curse is that I start to lose patience with someone when they drone on and on.

 When someone can get to the point quickly, it’s much more satisfying for the listener.